 The 80C Question Every Salaried Indian Faces Every April

-The context in FY2026–27 is sharper than usual.
-The new Income Tax Act 2025 is now in effect.
-The new tax regime is the default — and under it, most 80C deductions are unavailable.
-So the ELSS vs PPF vs NPS debate has a new dimension: does the old regime still make sense for you at all?
-And if yes, which combination of these three instruments maximises both your tax saving and your long-term wealth?
+In FY2026-27 the context is sharper.
+The new Income Tax Act 2025 is in effect.
+The new tax regime is now the default, and under it, all Section 80C deductions disappear.
+That makes the ELSS versus PPF versus NPS question two-layered: first, does the old regime still make financial sense for you at your income and deduction level?
+Second, if yes, which allocation across the three instruments maximises both tax saving and long-term wealth?

-This article answers both questions with real numbers, actual fund performance data, and a worked example from a Pune-based professional who ran both scenarios in April 2026.
+This article runs both questions with actual numbers: fund performance data, a worked example for a Pune professional, and the break-even calculation between regimes.

 Quick links: Jump to the comparison table for a side-by-side snapshot.
 Rohit's example shows the exact rupee difference between three allocation strategies over 15 years.
 Old vs new regime section tells you when staying on the old regime actually pays off.